marionettejs/backbone.marionette/docs/marionette.module.md

 apart the definition by making subsequent calls to the `module` function.

-This can used to split the definition of your module across multiple files.
+This can be used to split the definition of your module across multiple files.

 ```js